‘An abundance of caution’: As more coronavirus cases emerge, schools in Washington state are closing, cleaning and waiting

-Across Washington, more than a dozen schools across the state shut their doors or canceled plans Monday as they received intelligence or suspicions that students might be at risk for novel coronavirus.
+More than a dozen schools across the state shut their doors or canceled plans Monday as they received intelligence or suspicions that students might be at risk for novel coronavirus.

 Sixteen K-12 schools and one college in Washington closed Monday, according to a running list from the state Office of Superintendent of Public Instruction.
 A few more, including Kentwood High and Covington Elementary in Kent, also planned to close Tuesday.